MatthewCaseres/pomodoroble/README.md

 npm run pomo
 ```

 which will run the pomodoro.js script.
+Remember to do something to not let the process pause when mac sleeps.
+This messes up the counter but the timestamps will remain intact, which is probably better for use in data analysis.

+Data for your sessions is written to the `/sessions` folder.

 ## Taking a break
 To take a break press `t`.
 Press `t` again to start working again.
 Press `x` to finish the timer.